moshee/airlift/airlift-server/README.md

 **Port** [60606]: This is the port the server executable listens on.

-The environment variable `GAS_PORT` overrides the port stored in the configuration.
+The `-p` flag overrides the configured port.

 If you are using e.g. nginx, you can just add a `proxy_pass http://localhost:60606;` directive inside a server block for the